-A singular abduction case is mentioned in the Californian papers, which state :---" The abducted party (a Chinese woman) had been brought to this country by a woman as a slave for any purpose, and she borrowed 400 dollars of the defendant to purchase her freedom, giving him a written mortgage of herself to secure the payment of the money.
-The papers were duly produced, and the interpreter stated that they were good and lawful in China.
-The defendant had only endeavoured to enforce his lien."
+A singular abduction case is mentioned in the Cali-formian papers, which state:--" The abducted party (a Chinese woman) had been brought to this country by a woman as a slave for any purpose, and she borrowed 400 dollars of the defendant to purchase her freedom, giving him a written mortgage of herself to secure the to enforce his lien."
 The American Consul at Mazatlan, who was imprisoned a short time ago in consequence of a dispute about a vessel, has been released, owing to the prompt action of the other consuls.
 There are several statements to the effect that American citizens were murdered by the authorities of Sonora at the time of the riots of the Filibusters under Crabb; and it is thought that these matters may bring about hostilities with the United States.